-- Grease and oil on the disc.
+- Grease and/or oil on the disc

-- Damaged or bent clutch assembly
+- Damaged or bent clutch disc

-- Clutch disc has broken or missing friction material.
+- Clutch disc has broken or missing friction material